-Digital Amati: Structure and Interpretation of Classical String Instruments lecture
+Digital Amati: Structure and Interpretation of Classical String Instruments

 Digital Amati Project:

 Andrea Amati (1505-77) of Cremona is recognized as having made the world’s first violin.
 The goal of the Digital Amati Project is to advance understanding of fundamental geometric structures in the design of classical stringed instruments and their historical context.
 The project brings to light computational aspects of violin building, using a new programming language vernacular that describes traditional methods of design.
 These digital tools reveal historical methodology, making violin family instruments comparable in a new way, and offering insight into the unknown, intangible heritage of this material culture—namely, through its design and construction principles, an approach called “computational art history”.
 The project represents canonical ideas about design in a Euclidean programming language idiom, for people to read and machines to execute.

 Event organized by Columbia’s Center for Science and Society and co-sponsored by History in Action, an initiative of the Columbia Department of History.
 For more information, please visit: historyinaction.columbia.edu.